CIT28/JosephL-Pri/querying/readme.md

     2.But it actually does more than that.
 It can create ,read and update data in a data base.
 This doesnt feel very simple anymore.

 ### Query and SQLite
+##"Week 2 Querying Part 2", then commit with message: Setup ready